Audubon Park Police looking for suspects in two recent crimes

 Wilkinson said all of the cars were locked, but the suspect was able to get inside several cars in his driveway.
 There's also surveillance video of the man walking up Wilkinson's driveway.

-"They get electronics, cash, what have you, it's a crime of opportunity and they take it," said Det.
-Bob O'Neil, Audubon Park Police Department.
+"They get electronics, cash, what have you, it's a crime of opportunity and they take it," said Bob O'Neil, a detective with Audubon Park Police Department.

 Audubon Park Police say there have only been a handful of crimes reported this year, but a few of them are worth sharing with the public.